Molajo/IoC/README.md

         <service name="Date"/>
     </services>
 ```

-No, you do not have to use XML.
-Yes, I know many people do not like it.
-It is just an example, deep breaths.
+'No, you do not have to use XML.
+Yes, you are right, many people do not like it.
+It is just an example, deep breaths. ;)'

 #### Instantiation Type

-As you might have observed from the previous examples, there was no explicit request for a new or
+As you might have observed from the previous examples, there was no explicit request for a 'new' or
-existing instance.
+'existing' instance.
 For the most part, that is handled transparently but it is helpful to understand how.

 When a service is instantiated, three basic instantiation questions are answered (if not answered explicitly by
 including those elements in the $options array or defining the values in a custom dependency injector,